 The average person may not know what the term GMO means but is certainly eating GMOs, and probably at every meal.
 Genetically modified organisms (GMOs) are created when scientists take DNA from one species and insert it into another in a way that would never occur naturally.
-It's a complicated process, but award-winning filmmaker Jeremy Seifert aims to explain how chemical companies have quietly overtaken our food system, flooding it with unlabeled GMO ingredients, in the new GMO OMG documentary.
-It debuts this week at the Yale Environmental Film Festival.
+It's a complicated process, but award-winning filmmaker Jeremy Seifert aims to explain how chemical companies have quietly overtaken our food system, flooding it with unlabeled GMO ingredients, in the GMO OMG documentary.

 Here are 7 takeaway messages from the film:

 Almost all of the corn, soy, cotton, canola, and sugar beets grown in this country are genetically engineered to either produce a pesticide within the plant or survive being drenched in weed-killing chemicals.
 (Usually the weed killers would kill the plant, but by tinkering with the plant's natural DNA and inserting foreign genes, plants can withstand chemicals like Roundup.)

 About 165 million American acres have been planted with GMO crops that likely wind up in everything from 80 percent of the processed food on store shelves to the sweetener you add to your morning coffee.
 You wouldn't know it, though, because in America GMOs aren't labeled.
 (The only certain exception is organic foods; organic standards ban the use of GMOs.)

 China, Russia, and about 60 other countries require labeling if a food contains GMO ingredients.
 Despite efforts on state and federal levels to require labeling in the U.S., at present GMOs do not have to be labeled here.
 And that leaves most U.S. consumers in the dark.